ujjwalguptaofficial/jsstore-encrypt/README.md

 * Above code uses cryptojs AES algorithm.
 But you can use any library or algorithm.
 * If your code is asychronous, you can return promise.
+* In order to query using `where` - the encrypt algorithm should generate the same value always, so that we can encrypt a value and search in stored values.

 ### 2. Register plugin